Philip Morris International Inc (PM) Shares Rise Despite Market Challenges - News Heater

 Simply click here to receive it.

-The average price recommended by analysts for Philip Morris International Inc (PM) is $112.75, which is $17.39 above the current market price.
-The public float for PM is 1.55B and currently, short sellers hold a 0.40% of that float.
-On October 17, 2023, PM’s average trading volume was 3.84M shares.
+The average price predicted by analysts for PM is $111.93, which is $21.93 above the current price.
+The public float for PM is 1.55B and currently, short sellers hold a 0.40% ratio of that float.
+The average trading volume of PM on October 23, 2023 was 3.77M shares.

 PM’s Market Performance

-PM’s stock has seen a 0.88% increase for the week, with a -2.79% drop in the past month and a -5.32% fall in the past quarter.
-The volatility ratio for the week is 1.97%, and the volatility levels for the past 30 days are at 1.62% for Philip Morris International Inc. The simple moving average for the past 20 days is -0.11% for PM’s stock, with a -3.95% simple moving average for the past 200 days.
+PM’s stock has seen a 0.33% increase for the week, with a -3.50% drop in the past month and a -5.18% fall in the past quarter.
+The volatility ratio for the week is 1.97%, and the volatility levels for the past 30 days are at 1.76% for Philip Morris International Inc The simple moving average for the past 20 days is 0.23% for PM’s stock, with a -4.36% simple moving average for the past 200 days.

 Analysts’ Opinion of PM